natelistrom/natelistrom.github.io/_posts/2022-12-23-ai-art-practice.md

 It would be tempting to chalk up the difference to lack of experience, but that doesn't appear to be the case.
 While Duncan did bring on new animators, he employed seasoned veterans as well:

 > "Technically, the process for the hand-drawn animation was that we drew it on paper much like it had been done since 1905.
 It wasn’t done by 90-year-olds, but rather we mixed experienced people from Disney and Dreamworks.
 We also hired younger folks who had come out of Cal Arts and Laguna College of Art and Design where they teach traditional animation.
-Traditionally, that’s how we learned, we’d work as apprentices with experienced animators." <sup>{% include tangcay-2019.html %}</sup>
+Traditionally, that’s how we learned, we’d work as apprentices with experienced animators." <cite>(<a href="/bibliography#tangcay2019">Tangcay</a>)</cite>

 So, what made the difference?